Girls dressing as boys is a hidden Afghan cultural tradition; not encouraged, yet, equally not taboo.

-The practice goes back at least a century and it’s thought that it evolved from women who dressed as men to support during battles.
+The practice goes back at least a century and it’s thought that it evolved from women who dressed as men so that they could take part in battles.
 This cultural process is not intended to ‘trick’ people.
-Outsiders are fully aware that the child is really a boy and they are typically respectful of the new rights to be afforded to the child when they take on the male role.
+Outsiders are fully aware that the child is really a girl and they are typically respectful of the new rights to be afforded to the child when they take on the male role.

 By dressing as boys, children can navigate the world outside of their home with the same freedoms accorded to men, yet denied to women.
 They can, for example shop unaccompanied or work.
 They can also act as chaperone to their sisters or their mothers who may otherwise be unable to leave the house to carry out tasks or attend school.

 In a family featured in the documentary, the practice is imposed on one of seven female daughters to help the family survive financially.
 The father discusses the considerable stigma he has faced relating to his lack of a male heir, and he also discloses that life is financially difficult with so many children to feed and so little male help.
 As such, the decision is made to dress one of his daughter as a male and send her out to sell water.